What Is The Difference Between Wet Rot And Dry Rot

 Wet rot, known scientifically as a condition resulting from excessive moisture affecting wood, involves the decay of timber due to fungal growth.
 The wood becomes soft and spongy to touch and often appears darker than the surrounding unaffected wood.
 This type of rot can significantly weaken structural timber, leading to potential safety risks if not addressed timely.

-ALSO READ: What Is The Difference Between Pasteur Effect And Crabtree Effect
+ALSO READ: Difference Between Repent And Confess

 Common Causes